A History Of Exploration Of The Great Himalayan Trek Range

 Walking Time: 6-7 days

-As already discussed, Ladakh is the land of high passes of the world and includes regions of the Karakoram Range, coupled with the Himalayan Range.
+As already discussed, Ladakh is the land of high passes of the world and includes regions of the Karakoram Range, coupled with the Great Himalayan Trek Range.
 As it is quite seamless in the modern age to reach Ladakh, the adventurous route is still to go over high passes overland from Srinagar or Manali.

 Talking about the trek, the Markha Valley is sandwiched into the Hemis National Region, popular for owning the highest assemblage of snow leopards.
 Well, trekkers might not witness the elusive creatures, but they might find sights of the Zanskar ranges, hill views streaked with purple and green from the rock minerals.